Why Your Part-Time University Job is Great for Your Career

-Companies looking to hire a graduate will want to hire someone who they know can prioritise their responsibilities and effectively manage their workload to make sure it all gets done, and you’re already a step ahead.
+Companies looking to hire a graduate will want to hire someone who they know can prioritize their responsibilities and effectively manage their workload to make sure it all gets done, and you're already a step ahead.

 As a fresh graduate at any company, top of the important soft skills checklist is going to be the ability to communicate effectively.
-If you’re working on the front line, talking to client and customers every day, the skills that you will have picked up dealing with customers either on the phone or over a counter will speak volumes to your potential employer.
+If you're working on the front line, talking to client and customers every day, the skills that you will have picked up dealing with customers either on the phone or about a counter will speak volumes to your potential employer.

 Have you ever had a customer complaining to you at your bar or found yourself being shouted down the phone at?
 Then you've already got a wealth of problem-solving experience.

 If you get through to an interview, consider a time you've had to deal with a potentially catastrophic customer situation, and managed to respond calmly and find a solution.
 This sort of critical thinking is invaluable across all sorts of work sectors, and you'll soon find a way to put it to good use.